cgvirus/Natron-Lens-Flare-Studio/README.md

 https://www.youtube.com/playlist?list=PLnAARr1S7jUghmwZtJpNS7oHEzJSDcDFG

 # Update:
-Merging has been started with Natron Community pyplug as well.
-It will be mirrored. https://github.com/NatronVFX/natron-plugins
+1. Merging has been started with Natron Community pyplug as well.
+It will be mirrored.

-Version 2 Roadmap:
-1. REFACTORING : A lot!
-To make performance better.
-2. More GLSL elements.
-Contributions are most WELCOME!
-3. More PRESETS
-4. Some atumation for VFX pipeline
-5. Some NON-MODULAR common presets for one-click get-go...

-Refactoring will start after April,2018.
-Hopefully from May 15th.
+___
+https://github.com/NatronVFX/natron-plugins

+2. 20 Presets has been created
+3. A Texture connection has been developed for making flare textures in photo editing programs and use.